codyheiser/cnmf/README.md

 [![Latest Version][tag-version]][repo-url]

 cNMF is an analysis pipeline for inferring gene expression programs from single-cell RNA-Seq (scRNA-Seq) data.

-It takes a count matrix (N cells X G genes) as input and produces a (K x G) matrix of gene expression programs (GEPs) and a (N x K) matrix specifying the usage of each program for each cell in the data.
+It takes a counts matrix (N cells X G genes) as input and produces a (K x G) matrix of gene expression programs (GEPs) and a (N x K) matrix specifying the usage of each program for each cell in the data.

 You can read more about the method in [Kotliar, et al. 2019](https://elifesciences.org/articles/43803).